pkriengsiri/budget-tracker/README.md

 A PWA for online or offline tracking of deposits and withdrawals

 ## Description
-This application is a simple budget tracking tool that allows for entry of both deposits and expenses, and follows the progressive web application architecture.
+This application is a simple budget tracking tool allowing for entry of both deposits and expenses and following the progressive web application architecture.
 The front end was created using JavaScript, CSS, Chart.js, and Font-Awesome.
 The backend is supported by Node, Express, Mongoose, and MongoDb.
 The application uses the Cache Storage API, Fetch API and IndexDB to facilitate offline-access and data persistence.

 ### Functionality
 * Create new deposits